jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: So it will be updated.
 Okay, let's start over here.

 Q: I'm new to the diet.
 I've been doing it for two months.
 I'm still eating whatever I want.
-I cook whatever.
+Like, cooked food, whatever.

 A: So you didn't do the diet.

 Q: What I ended up doing was eating 25 pounds of milk.
 I love the milk so much.
 Recently, every time I try, I make my own ceviche or [unintelligible].
-I know it's psychological, but it tastes fine.
-But that [unintelligible] gagging.
+I know it's psychological, the taste's fine.
+But that fourth bite [unintelligible] gagging.
 I'm not sure about that.

 A: People who eat a lot of milk usually do not have an appetite for meat.
 Just cut down on milk.
 That's why I say in the book, do not overdrink milk, because then you won't eat the meat.